ryancey1/coursera-week4-programming-assignment/CodeBook.md

 This pipeline relies *heavily* on the 'tidyverse' suite of libraries -- see `tidyverse::tidyverse_packages()` -- so the first process that occurs is an "if-else" block which ensures that the libraries are downloaded and attached to working environment.

-Next, both the test and the training data were imported into Rstudio via the `read.delim()` function.
+Next, both the test and the training data were imported into R via `read.delim()`.

-For annotation data (variables and observations), only a subset with the column containing the names is retained.
-Using `cbind()` and `rbind()`, the training and test measurements were merged together, as well as the training and test group data -- this was done in such a way so as to retain the same order in both sets.
+For annotation data (variables and activities), only a subset with the column containing the names is retained.
+Using `cbind()` and `rbind()`, the training and test measurements were merged together, as well as the training and test group data -- this was done in such a way so as to retain the same order in both sets for future merging.

 To extract the columns we are interested in, a logical test was performed using `grepl()` for the phrase: "mean|std" on the variables list.
 Since the ordering in the variables list directly matches the ordering of the columns in our combined data set, a new data frame was created by sub-setting the large data set according to the logical vector (see below for a code snippet).